noelportugal/bean-writer/README.md

-bean-write-characteristics
+bean-writer
 ==========================

 An example on how to write to LightBlue Bean Services and Characteristics.
-Using noble
+Using Node.js and noble

 Install